-This section describes the astrophysical component maps are similar products that are provided in a joint effort by the two DPC.
-These products are derived from some or all of the nine channel maps described above using different techniques and, in some cases, using other constraints from external data sets.
+This section describes the maps of astrophysical components produced from the Planck data.
+These products are derived from some or all of the nine frequency channel maps described above using different techniques and, in some cases, using other constraints from external data sets.
 Here we give a brief description of the product and how it is obtained, followed by a description of the FITS file containing the data and associated information.
+All the details can be found in #planck2013-p06.